jkriege2/JKQtPlotter/examples/simpletest/README.md

         Y<<sin(x);
     }

-    // 3. make data available to JKQTPLotter by adding it to the internal
+    // 3. make data available to JKQTPlotter by adding it to the internal
 	//    datastore.
     //    Note: In this step the data is copied (of not specified otherwise), so
     //          you can reuse X and Y afterwards!